rachellin0/-Web-email-PDF-scrapper-and-NLP-sentiment-scores/README.md

 #### To support text mining, I used the following resources:
 * nltk.download('punkt')
 * nltk.download('stopwords')

-#### In order to execute the main.py, kindly replace it with your actual email address and generate a temporary password as below:
-* Enable the IMAP Access at: Gmail Settings> Forwarding and POP / IMAP> IMAP Acess
-* Enable 2-factor authentication for the google account
-* generate an app-specific password (https://myaccount.google.com/apppasswords)
-* Use this newly generated password for imap login

 #### Sentiment score results example
                     Sentence  Vader_Sentiment  \